mrdvt92/perl-Geo-H3-FFI/README.md

 # DESCRIPTION

-Perl FFI binding to H3 v3.x library functions.
+This package is a backend FFI binding package for Uber’s H3 Hexagonal Hierarchical Spatial Index version 3.x.
+The user interface is L<Geo::H3>.

+This package is compatible with L<3.7.2|https://github.com/uber/h3/releases/tag/v3.7.2> version of the H3 library.
+The H3 v3.x library has undergone a re-write that is not backwards compatible.
+Other than naming conventions, there is no significant functional difference between v3.x and v4.x libraries.
+The main issue with naming was that the term "hex" in v3.x meant both cells with 5 or 6 points.
+Whereas in v4.x, "hexagon" means 6 points, "pentagon" means 5 points, and "cell" means 5 or 6 points.

-Please note that the H3 library has undergone a re-write that is not backwards compatible.
-I hope to add support for the H3 v4.x library seamlessly for the Perl Community but for now please use the [3.7.2](https://github.com/uber/h3/releases/tag/v3.7.2) version of the H3 library with this module.
+In the future, I hope to add support for the H3 v4.x library in a Geo::H3::FFI:V4 package and update the L<Geo::H3> package to seamlessly work with either backend as well as possibly an XS backend.

 # CONSTRUCTORS